Battle of Khotyn (1621): Ending supplies

 Although the defenders were weakened, the Ottomans failed to break their morale.
-Also, while the defenders were running low on food and supplies, Ottomans had similar problems.
+Also, while the defenders were running low on food and supplies, the Ottomans had similar problems.
 On 24 September, a few days before the siege was to be lifted, the aged Grand Hetman died of exhaustion and illness in the camp.
 Chodkiewicz's second-in-command, Regimentarz Stanisław Lubomirski, took command of the Polish forces on 23 September, when the ailing hetman passed the command to him.
 On 25 September Lubomirski ordered his weakened forces to pull back and man a smaller, shorter defensive line; the Ottomans tried another assault hoping for the defenders to be disorganized, but again, the assault failed.
 A final assault was stopped on 28 September.

-The lateness of the season, the loss of approximately 40,000 of his men in battle, the general exhaustion of the Ottoman army, and the fact that his large force was also running out of supplies compelled Osman II to accept a request from the defenders to start negotiations, even though the Polish-Lithuanian forces were almost out of supplies (a legend has it that by the end of the siege, the Commonwealth army was down to its last barrel of gunpowder).
+The lateness of the season, the loss of approximately 40,000 of his men in battle, the general exhaustion of the Ottoman army, the fact that his large force was also running out of supplies, and reportedly because of his illness compelled Osman II to accept a request from the defenders to start negotiations, even though the Polish-Lithuanian forces were almost out of supplies (a legend has it that by the end of the siege, the Commonwealth army was down to its last barrel of gunpowder).

 Aftermath

-A peace treaty, the Treaty of Khotyn, was signed on 9 Oct., which reflected the indecisive nature of the battle.
+A peace treaty, the Treaty of Khotyn, was signed on 9 October.
 In some clauses, it favoured the Commonwealth, but the Ottoman Empire also got what it wanted.
 There were no territorial changes; the Commonwealth-Ottoman border was confirmed to be the Dniester River and the Commonwealth recognized Ottoman control over Moldavia.
 In the Commonwealth, and among the Cossacks, the stopping of the huge Ottoman army was seen as a great victory.

 Sultan Osman himself was not satisfied with the battle's outcome and put the blame for it on the janissaries.
 Osman wanted to modernize the army, which he blamed for the defeat; his plans for modernization were, however, opposed by the tradition-minded janissaries.
 That opposition resulted in the rebellion of janissaries in 1622, in which Osman II was deposed and killed.

 Having already lost Grand Hetman Chodkiewicz during the battle, the Commonwealth soon lost another of its most notable military figures of the early 17th century in Hetman of Registered Cossacks Petro Konashevych-Sahaidachny, who couldn't recover from battle injuries and died several months later.